Cryptic-Gamer/entelect-challenge-2022/README.md

 This visualiser plays the full game log:

-To activate this play:
+To activate this set the logger app settings to:
 {
   "RunnerUrl": "http://localhost",
  "RunnerPort": "5000",
   "LogDirectory": "",
   "GameStateLogFileName": "GameStateLog",
   "GameExceptionLogFileName": "GameExceptionLog",